There's something strangely captivating about watching the slow-moving trainwreck story arc of a crooked movie cop.

 Not to mention that The Departed is full of other wicked bad cops.
 This incredibly thrilling cat-and-mouse story between cops and criminals is a must-watch for any fan of crime thrillers.

-3. Terence McDonagh (Bad Lieutenant: Port of Call New Orleans)
+3. Terence McDonagh in Bad Lieutenant: Port of Call New Orleans (2009)

 Thanks to his combination of massive IRS debt and poor judgment when picking roles, Nicholas Cage has given a lot of bad performances in a lot of bad movies.